admc/wd/README.md

 Incompatibilities:

-  - There is a new method to call, `wd.rewrap()` to propagate async monkey patching to promise.
+  - There is a new method to call, `wd.rewrap()`, to propagate async monkey patching to promise(see [here](https://github.com/admc/wd/blob/master/examples/promise/monkey.patch-with-async.js#L35) and the monkey patch section below).
-  - The chai-as-promised initialization has changed in V4, look out for the `transferPromiseness` in the examples
+  - The chai-as-promised setup has changed in V4, look out for the `transferPromiseness` line in the examples(see [here](https://github.com/admc/wd/blob/master/examples/promise/chrome.js#L15)).

 ## Usage